kaiaai/install/kaia-ros_humble-desktop/README.md

-A Docker file to build image that's handy for Kaia.ai ROS development, containing
+A Docker file to build the Kaia.ai ROS development image.
+The Docker image contains:
 - ROS2 with its desktop environment
 - Micro-ROS including the Micro-ROS agent
 - A workspace with Kaia.ai ROS2 packages